debianchef/101/uncle_debian_notes_on_foundry.md

 We can see that some starter files has been downloaded in our workspace.
 Lets walkthrough :

- The `lib` folder is where all  downloaded libraries or dependancies  will be placed.
+ 1. The `/lib` folder is where all  downloaded libraries or dependancies  will be placed.

- The  `script` folder is where we will be writing our deploy script.
+ 2. The  `/script` folder is where we will be writing our deploy script.

- The `src` folder is where we will be writing our contract (main project dir)
+ 3. The `/src` folder is where we will be writing our contract (main project dir)

- The `test` folder is where we will be writing test for all the contracts.
+ 4. The `/test` folder is where we will be writing test for all the contracts.

 We can also see that there are files inside these folders with `.sol` extentions.
 These files are solidity files